-Starting from March 2015, the initiative was relaunched, through the network of Caritas diocesan offices, with the aim of providing 100 million of loans guaranteed by a fund of 25 million consisting of resources of CEI and entrusted to Banca Prossima.
+Starting from March 2015, the initiative was relaunched, through the network of Caritas diocesan offices, with the aim of providing 100 million of loans guaranteed by a fund of 25 million consisting of resources of CEI and entrusted to Banca Prossima, now integrated in the Impact Department of Intesa Sanpaolo.
 The new Prestito della Speranza 3.0 is not addressed only to the most vulnerable social groups, but sets two specific focus, that will be the subject of dedicated initiatives: the life and self-employment plans of young people as well as start-up businesses.

 The project provides 2 forms of credit: "Social Microfinance" targeting households, with a maximum amount of 7,500 Euros paid in 6 bi-monthly installments of € 1,250 each, as a form of income support and "Business Microfinance", intended for small cap micro enterprises or newly established businesses, with a loan in a single installment, up to a maximum of 25,000 euro.

-At the end of 2018 the total amount of credit disbursed altogether in the last version of the Prestito della Speranza, i.e. from March 2015, was 43.6 million euros, of which just under 7 million euros disbursed during the year and for almost 900 financing.
+At the end of 2019 the total amount of credit disbursed altogether in the last version of the Prestito della Speranza, i.e. from March 2015, was 44.4 million euros, of which just under 7.3 million euros disbursed during the 2018-2019 period and for 900 financing.

 Since 1997 has been operating to defend individuals or small business in dire financial straits or at risk of usury.
 The Foundation, set up by Cariplo S.p.A. in collaboration with Fondazione Cariplo and Caritas provides, free of charge, the guarantees required to cover the credit granted.
 The selection of the applications takes place through sector experts, employees or retired members of the Group, who act as a listening and guidance centre in identifying the financing solutions required to remedy critical situations.